nattvara/kthGPT/README.md

 **- If i didn't attend this lecture what would I have to read-up on?**
 >
-> Tends to produce quite brief answers, with very "google:able" keywords
+> Tends to produce quite brief answers, with very "google:able" keywords.

 ## Run the tool locally